Linuxbrew/brew/docs/Manpage.md

     If `--except-cops` is passed, the given Rubocop cop(s)' checks would be skipped.

-    If `--commit-range` is is passed, the audited Formula will be compared to the last revision before the ``commit_range``.

     `audit` exits with a non-zero status if any errors are found.
 This is useful, for instance, for implementing pre-commit hooks.